NattyNarwhal/irctools/README.md

 # IrcTools

-It's a lightweight daemon and a set of ASP.NET pages (that are really unpolished, and there's only one for now) that expose IRC data without being on IRC.
+It's a lightweight daemon and a set of ASP.NET controls that expose IRC data without being on IRC.

-Right now, it has no caching, (flooding for /list protection can break it) so I wouldn't recommend running it at until that's ready.

-Code is self-explanatory
+## Todo

+ * Settings
+ * Better exception handling
+ * Oper stuff (force cache reloads over the wire)

 ## Building and running